Indellient/liftoff-modern-application-automation/README.md

 ## 2. Infrastructure Provisioning

-To prepare the environment for the examples terraform is provided in the [**infrastructure-terraform folder**](infrastructure-terraform) to spin up required tools and infrastructure.
+To prepare the environment for the examples, terraform is provided in the [**infrastructure-terraform folder**](infrastructure-terraform) and can be used to spin up required tools and infrastructure.
 Note that these instructions require the following to be installed:

 - Packer
 - Vault